Visualize in 3D

 FlexSim’s powerful 3D graphics allow in-model charts and graphs to dynamically display output statistics.
 You can also interface with common spreadsheet and database applications to import and export data.

-FlexSim automatically tracks many different datapoints including throughput, content, machine state, and utilization to name just a few.
+FlexSim simulation software automatically tracks many different data points including throughput, content, machine state, and utilization to name just a few.

 Use FlexSim’s powerful Dashboards to create default reports or make your own custom reports to export to your favorite graphing and analysis programs.